timnew/timnew.github.com/source/_posts/2013-04-25-node-over-express-configuration.md

----
 layout: post
-title: "Node over Express - Configuration"
+title: Node over Express - Configuration
-description: ""
-date: 2013-04-25 21:01
 comments: true
-categories:
-category: Node.js
+categories: Node.js
 tags:
   - node
   - express
   - node over express
   - configuration
-sharing: true
-footer: false
+date: 2013-04-25 08:00:00
 ---
 ## Preface

 I have been working on Node.js related projects for quite a while, and have built apps with node both for the clients or personal projects, such as [LiveHall](https://live-hall.herokuapp.com), [CiMonitor](https://github.com/timnew/CiMonitor), etc. I have promised some one to share my experience on node.
 Today I’ll begin to work on this.
 This will be the first blog of the series.